↓ Skip to Main Content

 Are “selfies” hazardous?

-By Michael Coyle Posted on 05/07/2018 Posted in Blog Entry No Comments Tagged with #TrailHeadSelfie, grim, instagram, rescue
+By Michael Coyle Posted on 05/07/2018 Posted in Blog Entry Tagged with #TrailHeadSelfie, grim, instagram, rescue

 Are “selfies” hazardous?

-From a Search and Rescue perspective none of these reasons for climbing a mountain makes a damn bit of difference.
+From a Search and Rescue perspective none of the reasons for climbing a mountain makes a damn bit of difference when you’re rolling someone into a body bag and flying them off a mountain in a cargo net

 Read more ›